 As a matter of fact, working in collaboration with the NATO forces wasn't the easiest thing in the world, specially when we had to deal with Russian personnel as well.
 The diversity of the team that secured the camp was almost concerning.
 A few members kept questioning our reasons and protocols, even thought they were all clear and explicit.
 That wasn't the worse part, no, not at all.

 When he woke up, Helden was tied down to a chair in someone's house.
 It was already daytime, so a lot of time had passed since that last night.
 They kept making questions that he simply couldn't answer, or didn't know the answers to.
-Eventually, they started torturing him, from punches to hitting his face with bats and almost shooting his kneecaps.
+Eventually, they tortured him, from punches to hitting his face with bats and threatening to shoot his kneecaps.
 It was like living a nightmare.
 After a few days and nights, most of his body was bruised and fatigued.
 Some day, another group of Russians, that seemed a little more like military, followed them into the place, and they didn't seem happy to see Helden sitting there.
 These new guys knocked out the nationalists, and put him to sleep.

 Helden woke up in the middle of a forest on day 17 of August, with nothing but a few bandages he had in his pocket before he was captured.
 They didn't give him a map, nor a compass, meaning he would have to fight his way out of that place, and hope that he would get to the right place, in the right time, before it was too late.